 Charter the US Virgin Islands.
 The USVI has been fully open since June 1, 2020, and we have had many very successful charters recently in the USVI.
 Major airlines have resumed flights and the Virgin Islands Professional Charter Association has adopted the CDC guidelines for yacht cleanliness and sanitation to ensure safety.
 We have plenty of great yachts that sail from St Thomas, and itineraries from St Thomas to St John and St Croix.

-Charter closer to home next summer.
-If you live in North America and have scrapped the idea of heading to Europe this summer, why not a charter in Maine or New England or sailing the Chesapeake from Annapolis?
-America offers many extraordinary charter opportunities for the summer.
+Charter closer to home this summer.
+If you live in North America and have scrapped the idea of heading to Europe, why not a charter in Maine or New England or sailing the Chesapeake from Annapolis?
+America offers many extraordinary charter opportunities for the summer and most of the COVID restrictions have been either relaxed or eliminated.
 We have enhanced our yacht selection and created extensive charter itineraries for Southern New England and the Chesapeake Bay that can help you decide where to plan.

 Try something different.
 How about a regatta charter, where you can be involved in some of the most amazing classic yacht races (and pop a bottle or two of champagne at the end of the day).